Antarctica. The final frontier. The most remote and difficult continent to visit. The ultimate travel adventure.

 However, although there are very few people in Antarctica, there are no shortage of living things.
 This continent is alive with wildlife and many species thrive here, including whales, seals, penguins, albatrosses and many more.

 If you want to travel Antarctica it is not as easy as just catching a train or a cheap flight.
-You’ll need to embark on one of the Antarctica cruises that will take you on a thrilling expedition into this icy world.
+You’ll need to embark on a thrilling expedition into this icy world.
 As soon as you step foot on the continent of Antarctica, you will be left awestruck by the building-sized icebergs, the craggy mountains, the blinding white expanses of ice and snow and the incredible blue of the sky.
 It’s incredibly quiet and peaceful and the air smells more pure than anywhere else in the world.

 If you are planning to travel Antarctica, the best way to research this destination before you go is to read the blogs of travelers who have actually been there.